AbsoluteVirtue/ecco_21/README.md

 Traditional approaches to learning (and teaching) programming revolve around reading copious amounts of text, which mostly teaches how to read other forms of text (code).
 While there is intrinsic value in reading code written by experts, reading explanations of that code is much less effective than trying to reason about the structure/function of a program and various features of a programming language and is of little value for the reasons listed above.
 A question then arises: is there an alternative more efficient way to teach the aforementioned “spirit of programming”, the abstract concepts of “programming” as a mental model?
 In other words, can students be taught to think like software engineers before learning a programming language or in some cases - before becoming fully fledged software engineers?

-Computational thinking
+## Computational thinking

 Before discussing ways to stimulate the process of inferring specific concepts and ideas it needs to be established how exactly a programmer’s (and by extension - engineer's) way of thinking is different from the way of thinking of specialists from other fields.
 The term “instrumental thinking” borrowed from psychology was mentioned above several times.
 And while it applies to programming it is not directly linked to it because it had been in use before programming as activity fully emerged.
 To narrow the scope of this part down a new term must be introduced.

 Computational thinking “is the thought process involved in formulating a problem and expressing its solution(s) in such a way that a computer—human or machine—can effectively carry out” [14].
 In broader terms, this kind of thinking process can be described as “reformulating a seemingly difficult problem into one we know how to solve, perhaps by reduction, embedding, transformation, or simulation” [14].
 Computational thinking as a concept does not describe a new kind of thinking process in a neuro-biological sense, it is a specialized term substituting “instrumental thinking” that implies understanding of objective processes specific to the problem at hand (see above).
 This could indicate the existence of the same relation between this type of thinking and speech as in the case of instrumental thinking.
-However, it is stated that “computational thinking is conceptualizing, not programming.
+However, it is stated that “computational thinking is conceptualizing, *not programming*.
 It describes a way of thinking at multiple levels of abstraction, not only the ability to program” [15][emphasis added].
 Thus, programming is a subset of computational thinking, since it is stated that computational thinking involves solution expression, at the same time contrasting it with programming.
 For the purposes of this paper, it is enough to consider that the process of producing a solution to an engineering problem is the same as doing so for a programming problem.

 That has other implications as well.
 Firstly, that “programming” as an activity is separated into several distinct stages: formulating a problem, expressing a solution (in mathematical notation, programming language etc.), executing, evaluating - some or all of which go under the aegis of computational thinking - “[computational thinking] complements and combines mathematical and engineering thinking” [16].
 Secondly, expressing a solution i.e., recording a set of steps using natural or formal languages itself requires a specific form of thinking, because distinct parts of the brain must be activated to enable this process - logic, reasoning, language etc. - all of which must be developed reasonably well to efficiently process incoming data and produce solutions.
 In this paper’s author’s opinion this is what distinguishes programming from other disciplines.
 A programmer/software engineer has to master multiple disciplines and train various parts of his brain before he can be confident in his abilities.

 Consider these three primary forms of activity programmers routinely engage in: devising a solution to a problem; expressing that solution in code; evaluating and tweaking the solution.
 Each of these activities requires different strategies, concepts, and forms of knowledge.
 This would mean that learning to do each of them would require different approaches as well.
 The nature of the process behind the second activity is more easily understood since it involves mapping ready instructions to a specific language’s grammatical and syntactic rules.
 The thought processes behind the remaining two activities are not as easily defined.
 But regardless of the nature of the thought processes involved in the activities listed above, what’s important to point out is, it is not hands-on/empirical experience that is responsible for developing neural networks in the brain but the nature of the experienced activity, because the brain develops new pathways in response to acquiring new information [17].
 Therefore, the chosen learning strategy bears the most importance in regards to effectiveness of learning processes.

-Non-linguistic learning
+## Non-linguistic learning

 While this paper’s goal is to show that non-linguistic learning in the context of computational thinking is possible, it remains to be proven whether non-linguistic forms of learning are more efficient than traditional forms.
 However, there are several important benefits of using non-linguistic learning which could be leveraged for a more efficient learning process overall regardless of the medium: language agnostic learning solutions, conformity with the multimedia principle of delivering information, cognitive load theory aware methods of teaching, reflection-based learning, reactive learning environments, inference-inductive activities.
 This is by no means an exhaustive list and these characteristics are not exclusive or inherent to non-linguistic learning methods but all of them can be tapped into using non-linguistic forms of learning with the help of proper tools and methods to enhance the learning process.